The role of pastoralism in Germany

 Also available in Portuguese.

-• Title: Accounting for pastoralism in Mozambique
+• Title: Accounting for pastoralists in Mozambique

 • Author: Jacob Wanyama, LIFE Network Africa; and Romuald Rutazihana, Rutazihana Consulting, Lda / League for Pastoral Peoples and Endogenous Livestock Development / 2022